 Divorce Attorney for Mutual Separation

-For the most part, fault is not an issue when parties are seeking divorce.
-Generally, all that is required as proof for divorce in Colorado is that the marriage is “irretrievably broken.”
-The parties may simply state their marriage is “irretrievably broken” and such statement will be sufficient proof to the court.
-Only one party may seek divorce on these grounds, even though the other partner does not desire to terminate the marriage.
-Fault is usually considered when a party has depleted marital assets in furtherance of an addition or extra-marital affair, but only for reimbursement.
+“This is his fault … I have proof that he cheated on me!”
+Sorry to hear that, but in Colorado, fault is not an issue when parties are seeking divorce.
+All that is required as proof for divorce in Colorado is that the marriage is “irretrievably broken.”
+The parties may simply state their marriage is “irretrievably broken” and such a statement will be sufficient proof to the court.